Although I was born in Bury, I feel as though I grew up on the cobbled streets of Manchester’s Northern Quarter.

 You can find Common at 39-41 Edge Street, M4 1HW.

-If you want something not quite so quintessentially English, Trof also offer spiced lamb kofta, a tofu katsu curry and a roast squash and charred broccoli salad with quinoa, pomegranate, pumpkin seeds, avocado and lime dressing.
+If you want something not quite so quintessentially English, Trof also offer potato and spinach curry and small plates including broccoli fritters, onion bhajis, and burrata cheese.

-Their food kinda reminds me of Cosy Club, which is definitely not a bad thing.
+Their food reminds me of Cosy Club, which is definitely not a bad thing.

 You can find Trof at 8 Thomas Street, M1 4AU.

-Okay, so it may be a chain and it may not be the most authentic Caribbean food in the world, but it’s still a decent place in my humble opinion.
+Okay, so it may be a chain and it may not be the most authentic Caribbean food in the world, but I really like Turtle Bay, especially their jerk chicken!

 Turtle Bay are just as well-known for their Happy Hour as they are for their food – it’s 241 cocktails every single day for pretty much the entire day (there’s a pause between 7pm and 9:30pm and then it resumes).